NovembreLab/NovembreLab.github.io/_pages/setting.md

 # Chicago and its surroundings

-Working and studying in Chicago provides the opportunity to enjoy the abundance of culture and cuisine of a large city and an unexpectedly interesting natural history.
-The city sits on the shores of Lake Michigan with nearly continuous public access along its shores including numerous parks, beaches, and marinas.
+Working and studying in Chicago provides the opportunity to enjoy the abundance of culture and cuisine of a large city.
+At the same time, the city sits on the shores of Lake Michigan with nearly continuous public access along its shores including numerous parks, beaches, and marinas.

 Some favorite cultural spots and resources:
 - [Secret Chicago](https://secretchicago.com)